tommyettinger/textratypist/README.md

 for "KingThings Foundation").
 All of these fonts work without a distance field effect, so they won't look as good at very large sizes, but are compatible with each other.

-The Twemoji icons are also present in an atlas of over-3000 32x32 images; `KnownFonts.addEmoji()` can register them with a Font so the `[+name]` syntax mentioned above can draw emoji inline.
+The [Twemoji](https://github.com/twitter/twemoji) icons are also present in an atlas of over-3000 32x32 images;
+`KnownFonts.addEmoji()` can register them with a Font so the `[+name]` syntax mentioned above can draw emoji inline.
+Similarly, an atlas of over-4000 60x60 icons is present from [Game-Icons.net](https://game-icons.net/), and `KnownFonts.addGameIcons()` can register them with a Font.
+Both Twemoji and Game-Icons.net atlases cannot be registered in one Font at the same time; there isn't enough free space in the portion of Unicode they can safely use.
+A way around this is to use the FontFamily feature, and add a font just for icons or just for emoji to the family.
+There's an existing method for this; `KnownFonts.getGameIconsFont()` lets you obtain a Font that is intended just to display Game-Icons, with some ceremony around its usage. `[@Icons][+rooster][@]` is a quick example of how you could switch to the Font produced by `getGameIconsFont()`, draw an icon, and switch back.

 The license files for each font are included in the same folder, in `knownFonts` here.
 All fonts provided here were checked to ensure their licenses permit commercial use without fees, and all do.
 Most require attribution; check the